 - 1. Exhibitors must verify class entries with Superintendent upon check in. - 2.
 Entries in the cow classes may or may not be in milk.
 All animals in milk, however, must show in cow classes. - 3.
-Horns are to be removed from all animals born before January 1 of the current year. - 4.
-Animals must be 87% purebred or higher and recorded in respective breed herd book to exhibit in purebred class. - 5.
+Horns are to be removed from all animals born before January 1 of the current year. - Animals must be 87% purebred or higher and recorded in respective breed herd book to exhibit in purebred class.
+Exhibitors may enter in more than one breed; however you are only allotted ONE premium out of this - 5.
 Exhibitors may enter in more than one breed; however you are only allotted ONE premium out of this project area. - 6.
 An exhibitor may exhibit in registered or grade classes, but not in both. - 7.
 No animals born after May 31 of the current year may be exhibited. - 8.
-Dairy cattle judging will take place on Wednesday, July 24, 2019 at 9:00 a.m. - 9.
+Dairy cattle judging will take place on Wednesday, July 29, 2020 at 9:00 a.m. - 9.
 All exhibitors will be required to enter the Dairy Fitting and Showmanship class that goes with the junior show portion of the Lake County Fair.
 Exhibitors must register for showmanship at the fair office under "Junior Show Dairy Cattle. - 10.
 Grade class animals cannot be shown in the Junior Livestock at the Lake County Fair.
-They can only show in the 4- H Show.
+They can only show in the 4-H Show.